 Legg-Calvé-Perthes disease (LCPD) is a complex disease affecting the epiphysis of the femoral head in the paediatric population.
-Historically considered as an osteocondrosis, it is now being referred to as an idiopathic avascular necrosis of the femoral head in the paediatric population.
+Historically considered an osteochondrosis, it is now being referred to as an idiopathic avascular necrosis of the femoral head in the paediatric population.
 Among its prevalence there is no general agreement.
-It is set to be between 0.4/100000 to 29.0/100000 children < 15 years of age with a peak of incidence in children aged from 4 to 8 years and a male/female ratio of 5:1[1,2].
+It is set to be between 0.4/100000 to 29.0/100000 children < 15 years of age with a peak of incidence in children aged from 4 years to 8 years and a male/female ratio of 5:1[1,2].
 A high profile epidemiological study held in 2017[3] involving 2.1 million individuals attempted to report a more accurate prevalence of this disease.
 An overall prevalence of 9.3 per 100000 subjects was found.
 The male/female ratio was 3.1:1.
-Even though the study was conducted in Sweden from 1973 to 1993 this is one of the most up-to-date sources of evidence of LCPD epidemiology.
+Even though the study was conducted in Sweden from 1973 to 1993, it is one of the most up-to-date sources of evidence of LCPD epidemiology.

-Despite the etiology of the disease having been widely researched, it is still not fully understood.
-While the major hypothesis relies on a multifactorial genesis, several hypotheses involving mechanical, genetic, and systemic condition have been proposed to explain the pathogenesis of the femoral head osteonecrosis.
+Despite the aetiology of the disease having been widely researched, it is still not fully understood.
+While the major hypothesis relies on a multifactorial genesis, several hypotheses involving mechanical, genetic and systemic conditions have been proposed to explain the pathogenesis of the femoral head osteonecrosis.
 The best-supported theory involves interference with normal blood supply to epiphysis due to repetitive mechanical stress[4,5].
 There is no consensus for the optimum treatment.
-The aim of treatment is to maintain the sphericity of the femoral head and the congruency of the femur-acetabulum relationship to prevent secondary degenerative arthritis, which eventually lead to total hip arthroplasty in 5% of cases[6].
-Early diagnosis and management can help prevent the collapse of the femoral head, progressive femoral head deformity, and impingement[7].
+The aim of treatment is to maintain the sphericity of the femoral head and the congruency of the femur-acetabulum relationship to prevent secondary degenerative arthritis, which eventually leads to total hip arthroplasty in 5% of cases[6].
+Early diagnosis and management can help prevent the collapse of the femoral head, progressive femoral head deformity and impingement[7].

 Children who have a skeletal age of 6.0 years or less at the onset of the disease do well without treatment[8].
-Operative treatment should be considered in children who are six years old or older and have over 50% femoral head necrosis when the diagnosis is made[9].
+Operative treatment should be considered in children who are 6 years old or older and have over 50% femoral head necrosis when the diagnosis is made[9].